Geometry of transcendental singularities of complex analytic functions and vector fields: General facts about functions and vector fields

-The sectors are germs of flat Riemannian manifolds with boundary provided with a complex vector field; in \cite{AlvarezMucino} \S5 we describe their properties.
-Thus, we say that $X$ has a hyperbolic, elliptic, parabolic or entire sector when $\Re{X}$ has it.
+The sectors are germs of flat Riemannian manifolds with boundary provided with a complex vector field; in \cite{AlvarezMucino} \S5, we describe their properties.
+Thus, we say that $X$ has a hyperbolic, elliptic or parabolic when $\Re{X}$ has it.